1 to 3 DPO Symptoms: What to Expect and When to Test

 1 to 3 DPO is definitely too early for a pregnancy test to work — even the super-sensitive blood tests used in the doctor’s office may not be able to tell by this time.
 Both blood and urine tests work by detecting the pregnancy hormone hCG, which is not produced until after implantation at 6-12 DPO.

-If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira digital fertility tracker.
-Mira can help you identify rising levels of estrogen and progesterone after implantation to give you some idea of whether or not you are pregnant.
-You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant this cycle, you can also use Mira to more accurately pinpoint your ovulation to get pregnant during your next cycle.
+If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira fertility monitor.
+Mira can help you identify levels of E3G and PdG after implantation.
+You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant this cycle, you can also use Mira to accurately pinpoint your ovulation to get pregnant during your next cycle.

 What Pregnancy Symptoms Should You Be Feeling 1-3 Days Past Ovulation?